 The beauty and culture of Rome is vast with many places to explore.
 Specifically, the information provided will give your family a better idea of how to explore Rome without worrying about how to take care of your kids in a city that you are not too familiar with.
 Consider these four areas if you are looking to rent an apartment in Rome or you simply want to explore other areas of the city: Trastevere, Monteverde, City Center, and Testaccio.
-In these four zones, I will articulate which playgrounds, restaurants, and markets are best for you and your family.
+Here is which playgrounds, restaurants, and markets are best for you and your family.
 This information will give you a better understanding of each neighborhood of Rome, as well as provide insight to numerous family friendly locations.

 Trastevere is a great family destination where there are delicious restaurants, bars, and street performers.
 San Cosimato is a great area to take the family.
 More specifically, Piazza San Cosimato is well known for its outdoor food market, with lots of seasonal fruits and vegetables.
 It is a colorful and lively place, a true heart of the friendly neighborhood that caters to families and children.
-There is a kids’ playground, as well as kiosks and market shops.
+There is a closed kids’ playground, as well as kiosks, hardware stores, pharmacies and supermarkets.
 If you are having a problem setting up a new number in Italy, there is a TIM store right next to San Cosimato that would be happy to assist you.
-Trastevere is also a great family destination where there are delicious restaurants, bars, and street performers.
-There is also a playground located in front of the Santa Cecilia in Trastevere.
-I recommend if you are looking to take a memorable family photo, take a hike to Gianicolo Hill that overlooks all of Rome.
-For families traveling in the summer months, the riverfront of the Tiber is transformed into restaurants, bars, theatre performances, antique shops, and games for the children.
+There is another playground located in front of the Santa Cecilia in Trastevere.

 There are a few parks that are worth mentioning to keep the kids occupied while you have a moments rest.
 Villa Sciarra is a delightful small park with a well-equipped children’s playground with swings, slides, and seesaws’.
 In addition, there is a pond and a peacock in a huge cage that kids are strangely attracted to.
-You can get to this park by taking tram 8 from Largo Argentina and get off at Ministero dell’Istruzione.
-Villa Pamphilli is also a huge park that can keep the kids occupied.
-In addition, there are both bars and restaurants in Villa Pamphilli for an afternoon family lunch.
-Vivi Bistrot and Café Fiorini are locations to sit down and relax.
+Villa Pamphilli is also a huge park for kids to spend a day in the nature and have fun.
+In addition, there is a bar/restaurant in Villa Pamphilli for an afternoon family lunch Vivi Bistrot is a great location to sit down between the tress and relax.
 For all the dads that are craving a nice brew, there is also Finn Irish Pub located within Villa Pamphili.
 If your family is looking to do some grocery shopping, San Giovanni di Dio is a lively and local Italian market.
 There you can find fresh produce, as well as antique shops.
 If the weather is nice and hot, Monteverde Club might be the perfect family destination.
 At Monteverde Club there is a tennis club and spa that offers all manner of classes and water sports, like hydro-bike, aqua-gym, prenatal swimming, acqua-pilates and infant swimming for children between 6 months and 3 years.
 Beds and umbrellas are free; entrance fee: €10 the full day, €8 from 3:30PM; €5 from 1 to 3PM; Sunday €15.
 Open daily from 7AM to 11PM.

-Overall if you are living in a luxury long term apartment rental in Rome, there are many locations to enjoy the Italian culture of Rome without having to worry too much about the kids.
+Overall if you are living in a luxury long term apartment rental in Rome, there are many locations to enjoy the Italian culture of Rome with you kids having fun too.
 Hopefully these destinations can serve as help to make your stay in Rome to be an easy transition.